RSaintJr/RSaintJr/README.md

 - 🎮 Ask me anything about games and manga

-- ⚡ Fun fact: I'm brazilian
+- ⚡ Fun fact: I've been playing video games since I was 5

 <br/>